CFPM/RapidCF/README.md

 Description: Imports a struct into the object

 ####ownComponentName
-Description: Loads all children objects of componentName based on primaryKey and primaryKeyID or loads all parent or horizontal relationship components when passed relationship key
+Description: Loads all children objects of componentName based on primaryKey and primaryKeyID or loads all parent or horizontal relationship components when passed bean column name and own component column name
 Example:

 	//Get Children